 That’s right!
-Choose what you eat after a workout carefully, because that’s when your muscles are repairing and your energy stores need to be replenished.
+Choose if and what you eat after a workout carefully, because that’s when your muscles are repairing themselves and your energy stores need to be replenished.
 The right foods can help or hinder this process, enabling you to recover faster and have more energy in general.

 Plain, natural yogurt is primarily made up of protein and carbohydrate, with varied fat content.
 It contains healthy bacterial cultures, which are good for your digestive system and overall well-being.
 Yogurt also contains a good amount of calcium, an important bone-building mineral!

 Although carbohydrates are fundamental to building up your energy reserves after a grueling workout, you also need to help repair your muscles.
 And that’s where protein comes in.

 Ideally, after you do a tough workout, you’ll choose a snack that is rich in a combination of high-quality carbohydrates and proteins to refuel.

 That’s why the Mayo Clinic recommends combining plain yogurt with fresh or frozen fruit for a powerful post-workout snack.
 This way you can also avoid the nonnutritious added sugar found in sweetened yogurts.